SR Class 4DD

-The SR Class 4DD was an experimental double-decker electric multiple unit built in 1949 and operated by the Southern Railway until 1971.
+The SR Class 4DD was an experimental double-decker electric multiple unit built in 1949 and operated by the Southern Region of British Railways until 1971.
 Conceived by Oliver Bulleid for the Southern Railway's commuter line from London Charing Cross to Dartford, the two trains were the only double-decker trains to be used on the mainline railway network in Britain.
 Whilst commonly used in continental Europe and North America, the restrictive railway loading gauge in the United Kingdom prohibits normal double-decker trains with two fully separated decks.

 History

 The 4DD was more split-level than truly double-deck because the compartments were alternately high and low to ensure that the overall height of the train was exactly within the clearances necessary to safely pass through tunnels and under bridges.
 A mock-up was displayed at London Marylebone in 1949 shortly before it was first introduced into service, but an assessment after one year in service revealed that the design would not be the optimum solution to the problems of overcrowding, nor would it help increase capacity, and the decision was made to extend trains from eight coaches to ten coaches by using regular, single-decker multiple units.

 The intention to carry more passengers in a train of the same length as other contemporary stock was met, with the two 4-DD units having 1,104 seats compared to 800 in other units of similar age.
 However it was found that the additional number of passengers meant longer time spent at stations to allow passengers to get on and off.
 In practice, the upper compartments were cramped and poorly ventilated because the upper-level windows were impossible to open due to tight clearance.
 To resolve this problem, the compartments were pressure-ventilated, but the equipment proved to be unreliable.

 Near the end, they were renumbered 4901 and 4902.
 4001 and 4002 were reassigned to another pair of prototype Southern Region four-coach EMUs, the 4-PEPs.

 Unusually for an "experiment" they lasted in traffic from 1949 to 1971, undergoing routine maintenance and repaints with no hiccups in their life.
 The two units were finally withdrawn on 1 October 1971 having travelled approximately 700,000 miles in service.